JonathanGrossman/mongodb_basics/02_mongodb_node.md

 run().catch(console.dir);
 ```

-The example above uses the .`updateMany()` method to update all documents having an `last` field with a value of `Doe` by changing the value of `first` to `Joe`.
+The example above uses the `.updateMany()` method to update all documents having an `last` field with a value of `Doe` by changing the value of `first` to `Joe`.
 The code then console logs the return value `updated_users`.
 Look through that return value in your console.
 It has a lot of information about the update, some of which you may want to use to help make your application more robust.

+Notice that the code filters using the `last` field.
+This is a non-unique field, so it's possible that more than one document has the same value for `last`.
+In contrast, using `.updateMany()` and filtering by `_id` does not make the most of the method because the `_id` values are unique.
+In theory, no documents will share the same `_id` value and therefore you cannot update more than one document when filtering by `_id` in the `.updateMany()` method.

 After console logging the returned update object, the example then uses the `.find()` method to get all the documents from the collection so that you can console log them and see that the updates did in fact occur.
 Remember that `.find()` returns a cursor, which is a collection of documents.
 You therefore need to loop through it to console log each individual document in the returned collection.
 The block of code `all_db_users.forEach((user) => {console.log(user);});` prints the following